radargun/radargun/docs/benchmark_configuration/properties.md

 There are several properties available for configuration file to use.
 All properties are accessed by using `$`, a dollar sign, and providing property name inside braces - `${PROPERTY_NAME}`.
 Default value for a property can be set by adding the `:` colon and default value between property name and the last brace -  `${PROPERTY_NAME:DEFAULT_VALUE}`.

-Most properties are resolved during execution on slave (as opposed to initial parsing on master) and many of them refer to current status on that slave as per their individual comments below.
+Most properties are resolved during execution on worker (as opposed to initial parsing on main) and many of them refer to current status on that worker as per their individual comments below.

 Custom properties can also be specified trough the `define` stage in the [scenario](./scenario.html).